ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 ESGF configuration
 ==================

-The ``esmvaltool run recipe_example.yml`` command will automatically try to download the files required to run the recipe from ESGF for the projects CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs.
+The ``esmvaltool run`` command can automatically download the files required to run a recipe from ESGF for the projects CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs.
-The downloaded files will be stored in the ``download_dir`` specified in the `user configuration file`_.
+The downloaded files will be stored in the ``download_dir`` specified in the :ref:`user configuration file`_.
+To enable automatic downloads from ESGF, set ``offline: false`` in the :ref:`user configuration file` or provide the command line argument ``--offline=False`` when running the recipe.

 .. note::